darkwizz/Daily-Helper/README.md

 1) Downolad project;
 2) Install MS SQL Server, if not installed;
 3) Run Server/Create DH database.sql and then Server/Create DH database tables.sql;
-4) Run Server with Admin rights;
+4) Update connection string to your database in Server/DataLayer/MsSqlDAL.cs file;
-5) Update connection string to your database;
+5) Run Server with Admin rights;
 6) Run Console Client;
 7) Login => fake@mail.com
     Password => fake_pwd
     Or you can create your own account

 8) Test Daily Helper work;

 To work on version with Scheduler there must be downloaded Task Scheduler Managed Wrapper library